What difference has Covid-19 brought to the clinics and how will this affect me?

 My period has started, should I cancel my appointment?

 No you don’t need to cancel, working in female pelvic health I’m a strong advocate that your menstrual cycle should not interrupt or change your routine.
-However I do understand that menstrual cycles can cause discomfort and everyone’s cycle is different so if it would suit you to cancel and rearrange that is absolutely fine.
+However I do understand that menstrual cycles can cause discomfort and everyone’s cycle is different.
+If you want to cancel the main cancellation policy will apply.
+If you track your cycle then it may be useful for you to book your appointment outwith your bleed time.

 Can I bring my baby to my appointment?